spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: Code completion/help doesn't work; what can I do?

-   If nothing is displayed in the calltip, hover hint or help pane, make sure the object you are inspecting has a docstring and try executing your code in the :doc:`ipythonconsole` to get help and completions on the object there.
+   If nothing is displayed in the calltip, hover hint or :doc:`help` pane, make sure the object you are inspecting has a docstring, and try executing your code in the :doc:`ipythonconsole` to get help and completions there.
-   If this doesn't work, try restarting the LSP by right-clicking it in the bottom of Spyder's main window and selecting the :guilabel:`Restart Python Language Server` item.
+   If this doesn't work, try restarting PyLS by right-clicking the :guilabel:`LSP Python` label item in the statusbar at the bottom of Spyder's main window, and selecting the :guilabel:`Restart Python Language Server` option.

    For more information go to the Completion/help not working component in the Common Illnesses section of our troubleshooting guide.

 .. dropdown:: Q: I get the message "An error occurred while starting the kernel".
-How do I fix it?
+How do I fix this?

-   First make sure your version of spyder-kernels is compatible with your version of Spyder.
+   First, make sure your version of Spyder-Kernels is compatible with that of Spyder.

     .. table::